codidact/co-design/docs_src/components/header.md

 Header slides have the `.header-slide` class and its items have either the class `.header-slide--item` for items or `.header-slide--separator` for line separators.
 Header items can be active, use the class `.is-active` for that.

-Header slides will probably need JavaScript, because you need to explicitely show them, by giving them the class `.is-active`.
-Furthermore, you'll need to position it, by setting its `top: X` and `right: X` properties appropriately.

 If you plan to use a header slide as mobile menu, you should add all header items to it, that are removed from normal view.</p>

 {% example "slides" %}